|SIT60316||Advanced Diploma of Hospitality Management – Culinary|

 A wide variety of assessments methods will be employed to assess student competence in each unit.
 These include but are not limited to:

-- Demonstration and observation
+- Practical demonstration and observation

 - Review questions and answers